LiminalVR/Liminal-SDK/README.md

 **Important:** You must close Unity, otherwise the SDKs will auto-generate again.

-If you have already imported the SDK, simply click

-`Liminal > Update Package`

 ### Importing the _Liminal SDK_

 The Liminal SDK uses Unity Package Manager.